These Sourdough English Muffins are surprisingly easy to prepare, and ever so much better than store bought!

 - Sprinkle a large (half-sheet) rimmed baking sheet with cornmeal.

 - Gently punch down dough, turn it out onto a lightly floured work surface, cover it, and let it sit for a few minutes.
 Roll 1/2-inch thick, cut into 3-inch rounds and place, evenly spaced, on the prepared pan.
 Re-roll and cut any remaining scraps to get 12 rounds.

 - Sprinkle cornmeal on top of muffins, cover with plastic wrap (no need to grease), and let them rise until light and puffy, about 45 to 60 minutes.

-- Preheat an electric griddle to 350 degrees.
+- Preheat an electric griddle to 350 degrees (note: if your griddle is black, preheat to 310 degrees).
 Alternatively, heat an ungreased skillet over medium-low heat.

 - Carefully transfer the muffins right-side up to preheated griddle/skillet – make sure they aren’t touching each other.
 Cook for about 5 minutes, then place a smallish cookie sheet on top (can also use a light baking dish).
 Continue for an additional 5 to 7 minutes, or until muffin bottoms are a golden brown color.